netl1fe/AI-Stock-Price-Predictor/README.md

-To create a README file for the `gainz.py` and `gainzv2.py` programs, you can follow the template below:

 # Gainz.py and Gainzv2.py

 This repository contains two Python programs, `gainz.py` and `gainzv2.py`, which use LSTM models to predict price movements in the stock market based on historical data.